 Example: Contestant A is competing in a speech contest at a District conference and intends to only compete in the contest.
 Contestant A is not attending any of the other conference sessions.
 Contestant A cannot be charged a registration fee.
 Contestant B is attending education sessions at the District conference in addition to competing in the speech contest.
 Contestant B can be charged a registration fee.

-The use of props (including music and PowerPoint presentations) are allowed during speech contests in accordance with speech contest rules.
+Props (including music, PowerPoint presentations, and virtual backgrounds) are allowed during speech contests in accordance with speech contest rules.
 Please review the Use of Props section of the Speech Contest Rulebook for complete details.